11 Myths About Sunscreen (And How to Protect Your Skin Properly)

 According to the three skincare experts we consulted, there are quite a few misconceptions about what needs to be done in order to adequately protect your skin from the sun.
 One of the most common mistakes is not using sunscreen every day, even when it’s not sunny.

-Dr. Susan Huang, a board-certified dermatologist at the Harvard teaching hospital Beth Israel Deaconess Medical Center, and an instructor at Harvard Medical School says that it’s a good idea to use a sunscreen with a sun protection factor (SPF) of at least 30 daily.
+Dr. Susan Huang, a board-certified dermatologist at the Harvard teaching hospital Beth Israel Deaconess Medical Center, and an instructor at Harvard Medical School says it’s a good idea to use a sunscreen with a sun protection factor (SPF) of at least 30 daily.

 “I tell patients that the best sunscreen is the one they’ll use regularly,” says Dr. Jeffery Benabio, a board-certified dermatologist and the physician director of healthcare transformation at Kaiser Permanente.
 “So make sure you like the feel and scent of it.”